 Every PC gamer wants the best picture.
-After all, there’s nothing like a curved, ultra-wide or 4K monitor to really make for a top-notch immersive experience.
+After all, there’s nothing like a curved, ultra-wide or 4K monitor to really deliver a top-notch immersive experience.
 But what about the best sound?
 As gamers flock to the latest graphics cards, processors, mice and keyboards, the best PC gaming headsets often fly under the radar.
-Because they’re “optional”, you have a bit of leeway to skimp when it comes to audio.
+Since they’re “optional”, you have a bit of leeway to skimp when it comes to audio.

 Surround sound without the fuss